dbeniamine/cheat.sh-vim/Readme.md

 sheets or write your own [query](https://github.com/chubin/cheat.sh#search).
 + There are two mappings `<localeader>KB` and `<leader>KR` (Cheat Replace) to run these commands without any arguments.

+It also adds a `:CheatPager` command that is not designed to be directly used by the end user.
+This command is used to lookup cheat sheets instead of calling `man` when you hit `K` in normal and visual modes.

 #### Navigate through answers